Podcast: Play in new window | Download (Duration: 26:36 — 18.3MB) | Embed

 Msgr.
-Esseff continues his reflections on the Angelic Realm.
-He discusses the magnificence of the Throne of God.
+Esseff reflects on the Angelic Realm, the celebration of the Eucharist, and the magnificence of the Throne of God

 1 In the year King Uzziah died, I saw the Lord seated on a high and lofty throne,a with the train of his garment filling the temple.